JnnnLe/doggydate/README.md

 # doggydate
-Plan a doggy date for your beloved and adopt a pet while you're at it.
 A MERN stack application where pet owners can schedule a pet date for their beloved animal, with an adoption feature to browse local animals that are in need of a home.

 ## Installation